pump-io/pump.io/README.md

   Defaults to 1200000, or 20 minutes.
 * *favicon* Local filesystem path to the favicon.ico file to use.
 This will be served as "/favicon.ico" by the server.
 By default, uses public/images/favicon.ico.
+* *invitationCode* If set to some string, a new user is expected to provide it on registration.
+If not correct (or not specified), registration does not work.
+By default this is `null`, thus disabled.

 ### Web server proxy